 Little Mix: Will They Finally Break America?
-[Opinion]

 In fact, Little Mix specifically stated they wanted to show as much love as possible to America.

-The Little Mix tour with Ariana Grande started in Phoenix, Arizona, on February 2, and so far the reviews on Twitter from fans that saw the concert show Little Mix is overwhelmingly popular with America.
+The Little Mix tour with Ariana Grande started in Phoenix, Arizona, on February 2, and so far the reviews on Twitter from fans that saw the concert show that Little Mix is overwhelmingly popular in America.

-For example, on February 17, a Twitter user writes that Little Mix’s concert in Tulsa, Oklahoma was “amazing” and showed the ladies wearing new performance costumes.
+On February 17, a Twitter user wrote that Little Mix’s concert in Tulsa, Oklahoma, was “amazing” and showed the ladies wearing new performance costumes.

-Adding to this, a Little Mix fan from their Phoenix concert stated “thank you the show was incredible.”
+Adding to this, a Little Mix fan from their Phoenix concert said “thank you the show was incredible.”

 A Little Mix fan attending the Omaha, Nebraska, show raved “One of the BEST nights of my life in Omaha!
 Need a Little Mix US Tour soon!”